 Be safe on the slopes

-The best way to prevent getting carted into the slopeside ER?
+The best way to prevent getting carted into the slopeside clinic?
 Here are a few suggestions.

 - Dress in warm, weatherproof clothes; prepare for rain, snow and wind, even if the forecast says sun.

 - Get your ski bindings checked annually by a reputable shop.